quakelive-server-standards/quakelive-server-standards/_myservers/README.md

 There are six different means by which you will configure your server.

 - Cvars: Config variables which represent most aspects of the game.
-There are cvars of a technical nature and cvars that alter the experience toward the player.
+There are cvars of a technical nature and cvars that alter the experience towards the player.
 - Factories: Factories represent a set of cvars bound to a certain game type like Duel.
 - Player status: In a file called `access.txt` you can assign roles like admin, moderator or simply ban a player.
 - Map pools: You can define map pools but which by default only influence the after match voting screen.